Can Tree Frogs be Kept as Pets?

 There are several popular species of tree frogs that are commonly kept as pets.
 Some of these include the White’s tree frog, Red-eyed tree frog, Green tree frog, and American Green tree frog.
 Each species has its own unique characteristics and care requirements, so it is important to research and choose a species that aligns with your abilities and preferences as an owner.

-See also Discovering the Nocturnal Habit of Tree Frogs
+See also Can Tree Frogs Swim?

 Characteristics of different tree frog species